MontiCore/EmbeddedMontiArc/README.md

 # Hardware Emulator

+- Dynamic Interface
+- SoftwareSimulator
+- HardwareEmulator
+- Controller

 ## Overview
-This project allows to run **EmbeddedMontiArc** models and let them communicate with the MontiSim simulation.
+This project allows to run **EmbeddedMontiArc** models that have a **DynamicInterface** and let them communicate with the MontiSim simulation.
 It allows the time evaluation of the model execution using a parametric computer model.
-The *Hardware Emulator* can execute multiple models independently of each other.